gorhill/uBlock-for-firefox-legacy/README.md

 Updates are automatic since 1.16.4.18.

+uBO may also be installable as a Debian package: `apt-get install xul-ext-ublock-origin`

+There is no guarantee the package will be available on your specific platform — in which case, you will have to install from [the Releases tab](https://github.com/gorhill/uBlock-for-firefox-legacy/releases).

 #### Chromium

 You can install the latest version [manually](https://github.com/gorhill/uBlock/tree/master/dist#install), from the [Chrome Store](https://chrome.google.com/webstore/detail/ublock-origin/cjpalhdlnbpafiamejdnhcphjbkeiagm), or from the [Opera store](https://addons.opera.com/extensions/details/ublock/).